Sky1957/Portfolio-CMD/README.md

 # Portfolio-CMD 🇬🇧
 # 🖥️ Interactive Terminal Portfolio

-Welcome to my **online portfolio in the form of a terminal interface**!
+Welcome to this interactive terminal-style online portfolio!
-This unique project lets you explore my professional background through a command-line inspired UI, built entirely with HTML/CSS/Vanilla JS.
+This open-source project offers a command-line inspired interface to showcase a resume or professional background, built entirely with HTML, CSS, and Vanilla JS.

 ---